cxn03651/write_xlsx/chart.md

 The explicit format string must be used as shown above.

-The font property is used to set the font properties of the data labels in a series:
+The `:font` property is used to set the font properties of the data labels in a series:

     chart.add_series(
         :values      => '=Sheet1!$A$1:$A$5',